Myleene Klass: Presenting

 In August 2005, Klass was signed as a presenter for the ITV music show CD:UK with Lauren Laverne and Johny P, with her first appearance shown on 17 September 2005.
-In 2005, Klass appeared as a guest panellist on the topical discussion show The Wright Stuff which she did on a number of occasions.
+In 2005, Klass appeared as a guest panellist on the topical discussion show The Wright Stuff on a number of occasions.
 At Christmas 2005, Klass appeared on a celebrity version of the BBC's quiz show Mastermind.

-On 6 August 2006, Klass was a guest reporter on BBC One's Sunday morning religion and ethics show, Heaven & Earth, with Gloria Hunniford.
+On 6 August 2006, Klass was a guest reporter on BBC One's Sunday morning religion and ethics show Heaven & Earth, with Gloria Hunniford.
 Klass's report, billed as the feature of the week, was on the Pope's astronomer.
 From 10 October 2006, Klass co-presented Living's Ghost Towns with the medium and ex-Most Haunted star Derek Acorah.
-In May 2007, Klass appeared on Sky HD's Test Card.
+In May 2007, Klass appeared on Sky HD's test card.

 From July to August 2007, Klass co-presented the daily BBC One programme The One Show with Adrian Chiles, before leaving to concentrate on looking after her baby.
-On 31 December 2007, Klass presented the BBC One programme, New Year Live, for the countdown to the year 2008 at midnight.
+On 31 December 2007, Klass presented the BBC One programme New Year Live for the countdown to the year 2008 at midnight.

-Klass was announced as the new presenter of the Channel 4 series 10 Years Younger, on November 5, 2008, and first hosted on February 5 of the following year.
-The programme was broadcast every Thursday evening, from 9.00 pm to 10.00 pm.
-Klass replaced Nicky Hambleton-Jones as presenter.
+Klass was announced as the new presenter of the Channel 4 series 10 Years Younger, replacing Nicky Hambleton-Jones, on 5 November 2008, and first hosted on 5 February the following year.
 She also co-hosted the American version of I'm a Celebrity...
 Get Me out of Here! in 2009 on NBC.

 On 31 July 2015, Klass began presenting the new ITV series BBQ Champ.